Skip to content

 Land ownership during the Ottoman empire

-In addition due to the capitulation contracts, non-Muslim residents were able to buy lands
+Furthermore, due to capitulation agreements, non-Muslim residents were also permitted to purchase land.

-Until the end of the british mandate, no lands were forcibly taken or “stolen” from Arabs by the Jews
+It is important to note that, unlike common belief, until the end of the British Mandate, no lands were forcibly seized or "stolen" from Arabs by Jews.

 The source of the narrative